Crosswind kite power: Types of crosswind kite power systems (CWKPS)

 How a system extracts energy from the wind and transfers energy to useful purposes helps to define types of crosswind kite power systems.
-One typing parameter regards the position of the generator or pump or tasking line or device.
-Another typing parameter regards how the tethers of the tether set of the kite system are utilized; the tethers holding the kiting wing elements aloft may be used in various ways to form types; tethers may simply hold working wings aloft, or they may be pulling loads on the ground, or multitasking by sending aloft-gained electricity to ground receivers or by pulling loads or by being the tasking device itself as when used for pulling people or things or cutting or grinding things.
+One type of parameter regards the position of the generator or pump or tasking line or device.
+Another type of parameter regards how the tethers of the tether set of the kite system are utilized; the tethers holding the kiting wing elements aloft may be used in various ways to form types; tethers may simply hold working wings aloft, or they may be pulling loads on the ground, or multitasking by sending aloft-gained electricity to ground receivers or by pulling loads or by being the tasking device itself as when used for pulling people or things or cutting or grinding things.
 Some types are distinguished by fast motion transfer or slow motion transfer.
 Typing of crosswind kite power system also occurs by the nature of the wing set where count of wings and types of wings matter to designers and users; a wing set might be in a train arrangement, stack configuration, arch complex, dome mesh, coordinating family of wings, or just be a simple single-wing with single tether.
 Types of crosswind kite power devices are also distinguished by scale, purpose, intended life, and cost level.
 Typing by economic success occurs; is the system effective in the energy or task market or not?
 Some CWKPS are a type called lifters; they are purposed just for lifting loads, perhaps humans; the type is frequented by the use of auto rotating blades that appear then to look like helicopters.
 A single crosswind kite power system (CWKPS) may be a hybrid complex performing aloft energy generation while also performing ground-based work through tether pulling of loads.
 The crosswind kite power systems that involve fluttering elements are being explored in several research centres; flutter is mined for energy conversion in a few ways.
 Researchers are showing types of CWKPS that are difficult to classify or type.